 What do the experts say?

-Clad in a towel and flip-flops with hair sopping wet, I decided to deliver my abbreviated rant to these two mothers.
+Clad in a towel and flip-flops with hair sopping wet, I decided to deliver my abbreviated rant to these two mothers about starting solids at 4 months old.
 “Every pediatrician I’ve ever met belongs to the American Academy of Pediatrics, the AAP.
 But the AAP, the Academy of Breastfeeding Medicine, the United States Breastfeeding Committee, the World Health Organization, the American Academy of Family Physicians, the American College of Nurse-Midwives, the Academy of Nutrition and Dietetics, the Centers for Disease Control and Prevention, and every other major organization that I know of says that soft, solid or semi-solid foods should not be started until the baby is 6 months old.”

 The women looked at me, with eyes as big as saucers.
 I quickly added, “You can verify what I said by checking on the web – and you should check, don’t take my word or anyone’s word for it – but I’m very confident that what I’ve just said is accurate.”

-Did I poke my nose in where it doesn’t belong?
-Maybe.
-But I’ve about had it here.
 The baby had clearly spoken.
 But the mother didn’t hear the baby’s message.
-She heard only the pediatrician’s message.
+She heard only the “4 months” message from the pediatrician.
 Unfortunately, this scenario is not uncommon.

 I hear this over and over from mothers.
 I hear this from nurses, lactation consultants, childbirth educators and others in cities where I teach.
 It’s not a local thing.
 All across the country, wherever I go, this is what I hear.
 What do mothers hear?